Arnica: benefits, dosage, contraindications

 Anti-inflammatory

 The efficacy of Arnica against inflammation can be explained by the action of specific components such as helenalin.
-Studies have shown that helenalin possesses significant anti-inflammatory properties, illustrated by its ability to inhibit carrageenan-induced edema in rats in several animal model experiments.
-In addition to helenalin, Arnica contains sesquiterpene lactones, which intervene at the cellular level to inhibit the processes responsible for the initiation of inflammation.
-Thus, they block the activation of nuclear factor kappa B, a protein essential in triggering the inflammatory reaction, preventing the excessive production of molecules and enzymes that promote inflammation, such as pro-inflammatory cytokines, cyclooxygenase-2, and nitric oxide synthase.
+Research has shown that helenalin has significant anti-inflammatory properties, demonstrated by its ability to inhibit carrageenan-induced edema in rats in several animal model experiments.
+In addition to helenalin, Arnica contains sesquiterpene lactones, which act at the cellular level to inhibit the processes responsible for the initiation of inflammation.
+Thus, they block the activation of nuclear factor kappa B (NF-κB), a protein essential to the triggering of the inflammatory response, which prevents the excessive production of molecules and enzymes that promote inflammation, such as pro-inflammatory cytokines, cyclooxygenase-2 (COX-2) and nitric oxide synthase.

 Usages associés